-Tyra Banks shared an incredible insight into her family life on social media over the weekend, sharing a heartfelt post featuring her four-year-old son York.
+Tyra Banks shared an incredible insight into her family life on social media when she shared a heartfelt post featuring her four-year-old son York.

 In the image, York's hands were seen holding his artwork, which also featured his name written out in yellow pen.